Are you planning a visit to Queenstown in New Zealand? Not sure what to do?

 Budget-conscious and/or active travellers may choose to hike the mountain instead.
 This should take around one hour to get to the top.
 The walk is quite steep, but it is definitely doable for those with moderate fitness levels.

-The Central Otago region of New Zealand is known for their great tasting wines, especially the pinot noir variety.
+The Central Otago region of New Zealand is known for its great tasting wines, especially the pinot noir variety.
 There are numerous wineries in the Queenstown area, making winetasting, or doing a winetasting tour one of the best things to do in Queenstown.

 My top picks are Amisfield, Chard Farm, and Akarua.

-Head to Arrowtown
+Head to Arrowtown in Queenstown

 Arrowtown is one of my favourite places to visit, and in recent years, has become a popular spot for visitors from Queenstown.
 The township is situated only 20 minutes from Queenstown.